BhargavKadali39/hangman-explained-in-python/README.md

 * [](#)

 ## about-hangman
-Hangman is a popular word prediction game in which the player tries to piece together a missing word one letter at a time.<br>The game ends after a specific amount of incorrect assumptions are made, and the player loses.<BR>Meanwhile when the player correctly identifies all of the letters of the lost word, the game is likewise over.
+Hangman is a popular word prediction game in which the player tries to piece together a missing word <br>one letter at a time.<br>The game ends after a specific amount of incorrect assumptions are made, and the player loses.<BR>Meanwhile when the player correctly identifies all of the letters of the lost word, the game is likewise over.